EndPointCorp/end-point-blog/2022/07/implementing-backend-tasks-in-asp.net-core.md

 startup.ConfigureServices(services);
 ```

 We create a new instance of the web app's `Startup` class and call its `ConfigureServices` method.
-That's the key element that makes the console app have access to all the logic that the web app does.
+That's the key element that allows the console app to have access to all the logic that the web app does.
 Including the services/classes provided by ASP.NET Core Identity like `UserManager<IdentityUser>`, which `UserCreator` needs in order to function.

 Once that's done, the rest is straightforward.